 We're from the Gold Coast in Australia.
 We're based out of here and we travel a lot for trade shows, exhibitions, meetings, and that sort of thing.
 It's a nice place to live.
 It's winter at the moment, it's about 20 degrees Celsius which is freezing for us.
 But it's a nice place to be and it's a nice place to base our business out of.

-Tim: Yeah, vMix is a PC based software that allows you to create live video productions.
-Live video productions are kind of - the scope of that has gotten larger and larger over the last few years - so that can now include people doing a basic live stream or a video podcast, that type of thing, from a studio or their house or something like that.
-We're all the way up to large concerts, sporting events, conferences that require multiple cameras, graphics titling, videos, playback, all that kind of thing.
-It's a kind of product that works for a lot of different places in the broadcast industry.
-So, it's just about bringing in cameras, videos, titling, PowerPoint, websites, and mixing it all together and creating a video production that you can then display on a large screen, you can record that, and you can also stream it as well and send it out to your website, Facebook, YouTube, all those kinds of places.
-We have a very wide range of people using it from Fortune 500 companies, major television networks, big sports corporations right down to people just doing video podcasts and that type of thing.
+vMix is a PC based software that allows you to create live video productions.
+Live video productions (the scope of that has gotten larger and larger over the last few years) can now include people doing a basic live stream or a video podcast from a studio or their house, all the way up to large concerts, sporting events, conferences that require multiple cameras, graphics titling, videos, playback, and more.
+It's a kind of product that works in a lot of different places in the broadcast industry.
+It's all about bringing in cameras, videos, titling, PowerPoint, websites, and mixing it all together and creating a video production that you can then display on a large screen, record, and you can also stream and send it out to your website, Facebook, YouTube, etc. We have a very wide range of people using it from Fortune 500 companies, major television networks, and big sports corporations, right down to people just doing video podcasts.

-Emily: Sure is.
 We are really excited about the new color correction feature you guys just came out with.
-I was hoping you could tell us a little bit about that as well.
+I was hoping you could tell us a little bit about that?

 In order to monitor that, we've added some wave form monitors and RGB monitors for that so people can work out what's going to match all the cameras up to the correct way they should look.
 It's not something that you would usually find in video production software, and usually you can adjust things like contrast, hue, or some basic things like brightness.
 But we've added that professional element to production software.
 You can get things like scopes and that type of thing, but that's all been built into vMix as well, so you have in all-in-one for your production so you can create really good-looking video across all of your cameras and all your video and production.